Looking to deepen your meditation practice? Here are 10 ideas…

 - When you do miss a day… don’t miss the next!

 If you do miss a day – because hey, you’re human – make absolutely sure that you don’t miss the next day.
-The next day is crucial to make sure you get straight back on it and don’t allow a run of missed days to form.
+The next day is crucial to make sure you get straight back to it and don’t allow a run of missed days to form.
 Accept the missed day and just like you’d bring yourself back to your point of focus during a meditation, bring yourself back to your practice: calmly and smilingly.

 2. Have a Meditation Buddy

 Having a friend that you meditate with is a tremendous way to support your practice.
 When I first started meditating in China I was lucky enough to have a close friend who was also just starting to learn at that time.
 We went to classes together, exchanged tips and shared our experiences on the learning curve.
 We lent each other books on the topic and meditated together after work before going out for noodles.
-At the time we were both working as teachers at the same institute and when we both had a long enough break between classes we’d take an empty classroom and sit for 20 minutes.
+At the time we were both working as teachers at the same school and when we both had a long enough break between classes we’d take an empty classroom and sit for 20 minutes.
 We turned out to be a great support to each other and both of our practices were strengthened because of our influence on each other.

 - Alternatively, your meditation buddy doesn’t have to be someone you physically meditate with, it could be an accountability buddy.
 You can check in with each other regularly to make sure you are both keeping it up.